DeepWok/mase/docs/source/modules/labs_2024/lab_3_mixed_precision_search.rst

 General introduction
 ====================

-In this lab, you will learn how to use Mase and
+You have looked at how to quantize models in lab0 and how to search for optimal architectures in lab2.
+In this lab, you will learn how to use Mase to search for optimal quantization schemes for a model.

 Learning tasks
 =============================